stateful/docs.runme.dev/docs/configuration/Documentlevel.md

 ---
-sidebar_position: 5
+sidebar_position: 2
-title: Document level Options
+title: Document-level Options
 ---

-# Document level Options

 RUNME does not just retain frontmatter, it supports top-level settings that will affect all cells in the document.